-The global macroeconomics has not been good for business especially mineral exploration.
+The global macroeconomics has not been great for business in recent time, especially mineral exploration.

-The stagnation of European Economy, devaluation of Chinese Currency and the drop of most mineral commodities prices have made almost all initiatives are unattractive and could not provide good return on the investment required.
+The stagnation of the European Economy, devaluation of the Chinese Currency and the drop of most mineral commodities prices have made almost all initiatives unattractive and therefore they could not provide as good of a return on the investment required.

-Resources at AHR has been allocated to maintain PPA asset, applying required new licenses and explore further opportunities beyond coal, at this stage the management has reviewed several opportunities in other mineral such as tin where it can still provide attractive return on investment.
+Resources at AHR has been allocated to maintain the PPA asset, applying required new licenses and explore further opportunities beyond coal, at this stage the management has reviewed several opportunities in other mineral such as tin where it can still provide attractive return on investment.
 Feasibility studies are still on going.